 The ULTIMATE London 2 Day Itinerary

-You could spend years exploring London and still find more to do.
+There is a never-ending list of things to do in London, so you could spend a lifetime exploring it!
 With 2 days in London, you will have just enough time to see only the main highlights.
-This 2 day itinerary is designed to help you see as many of the iconic London sights as possible.
+This itinerary is designed to help you see as many of the iconic London sights as possible.
 However, as such, it will be a jam-packed itinerary.
 Be prepared for a busy couple of days of sightseeing!

 I have divided the two days up based purely on geography to cover the city in the most time-efficient manner.
 I’d recommend getting an early start to the days to allow you to make the most of your time in London.
 Hopefully, this itinerary will provide you with some structure and all the information you need to form your own personalised itinerary based on your unique interests.

 It seems apt to start your 2 days in London at the official residence of the Queen.
 Originally known as Buckingham House, this building actually almost became the British Museum back in the 17th century.
 Over the 19th and 20th centuries, it was enlarged and now has 775 rooms and the largest private garden in London.